Avatar: The Last Airbender – Smoke and Shadow

 Avatar: The Last Airbender – Smoke and Shadow is the fourth graphic novel trilogy created as a continuation of Avatar: The Last Airbender by Michael Dante DiMartino and Bryan Konietzko.
-It takes place following the events of The Promise, The Search, and The Rift, and breaks from the title pattern established by those three graphic novels.
+It takes place following the events of The Search, with the first part taking place during the events of The Rift, and the other two parts taking place after it.
 As a close sequel to the original Avatar series, it depicts events that occur before the sequel series The Legend of Korra.
 The next comic trilogy by the same authors, occurring immediately after Smoke and Shadow and before Legend of Korra, is North and South.

 Overview

 Smoke and Shadow returns attention to the state of the Fire Nation and its royal family, which were previously emphasized in The Promise and The Search.
 With the aid of Avatar Aang and Zuko's estranged ex-girlfriend Mai, Fire Lord Zuko must deal with the threat of the New Ozai Society, a group that seeks to overthrow him and restore his deposed father, Fire Lord Ozai, to the throne of the Fire Nation.
 Their conflict with the group is complicated by the fact that it is led by Mai's own estranged father, and appears to be in league with a group of malevolent spirits known as the Kemurikage.